malewins/Plant-iCLIPseq/README.md

 ```

-For the bash scripts (.sh files) to be executable the user permissions need to be changed.
+For the bash scripts (.sh files) to be executable the user permissions need to be modified.
 This is done using the chmod (change mode) command:
 ```
 find . -type f | grep .sh | xargs chmod u+x
 ```